-Are you considering a move, for yourself or a loved one, to a retirement community?
+Are you considering a move, for yourself or a loved one, to a senior living community?

 It’s inevitable that you will have questions, and our team is here to help.
 We have answered a few of the most common questions we receive about The Trace.
 If you have any further questions, please fill out the contact form or call us to schedule a tour.

-There are so many reasons to move to a retirement community, they can’t all be listed here.
+There are so many reasons to move to a senior living community, they can’t all be listed here.
 As an example, however, here are a few:

 - 24-hour security/available medical attention

 - Delicious and nutritious meals served three times a day